 Research shows that bachelor’s-prepared nurses demonstrate better professional integration of these aspects into their clinical practice.
 As a result, medical facilities have noted lower mortality rates, shorter hospital stays and lower healthcare costs.

-The RN to B.S.N. program is designed for individuals who hold a valid United States R.N. license and graduated from a nationally accredited diploma or AS program.
+The R.N. to B.S.N. program is designed for individuals who hold a valid United States R.N. license and graduated from a nationally accredited diploma or AS program.
+This fully accredited, 120-credit nursing curriculum is offered through our partners at the Penn State Ross and Carol Nese College of Nursing.
+Penn State Nursing is a premiere educator of nursing students throughout the state, with this program specifically designed for current RNs who want to earn their B.S.N.
 As a student, you can expect the following:

-- Flexible scheduling of courses to accommodate working RNs, including:
+- Flexible scheduling of courses to accommodate a working R.N., including:

 - Part-time or full-time study